FlowFuse/website/src/blog/2022/10/ff-docker-gcp.md

 The next step is to get the codebase for FlowForge onto your VM, to do so you will need to run the following commands.
 Please note that we are working with our 0.10.0 build, you will need to update the version number in the commands below if you are working with a newer build.

+Install Wget so we can download FlowForge from Github.

 `sudo apt-get install wget`

+Use Wget to download the files we need.

 `wget https://github.com/flowforge/docker-compose/archive/refs/tags/v0.10.0.tar.gz`

+Make the directory where we will store FlowForge.

 `sudo mkdir /opt/flowforge`

+Uncompress FlowForge.

 `tar zxf v0.10.0.tar.gz`

+Copy Flowforge into the directy we created.

 `sudo cp -r docker-compose-0.10.0/ /opt/flowforge`

-You should now have all the code for FlowForge in the directory /opt/flowforge/docker-compose-0.10.0, it should look something like this.
+You should now have all the code you need for FlowForge in the directory /opt/flowforge/docker-compose-0.10.0, it should look something like this.

 ![List command output](images/8.png)